iotaledger/bee/docs/dev/specs/tokio-console.md

 **Note**: `tokio-console` is highly unstable, so this feature may be very changeable.

 # How do I use it?
-To build/run with the instrumentation, make sure the `tokio-console` feature is enabled, and your `RUSTFLAGS` environment variable contains the `--cfg tokio_unable` options:
+To build/run with the instrumentation, make sure the `tokio-console` feature is enabled, and your `RUSTFLAGS` environment variable contains the `--cfg tokio_unstable` options:
 ```
 $ RUSTFLAGS="--cfg tokio_unstable" cargo run --release --features tokio-console
 ```